ssotoen/gridlock/src/lib.typ

 /// and applies it using the ```typc pad()``` function.
 ///
 /// Some elements are aligned automatically and do *not* need to be wrapped in ```typc lock()```:
-/// / block quotes: These have their spacing set to the line height.
+/// / Block quotes: These have their spacing set to the line height.
 ///   If you want to change the spacing, do ```typc #show quote.where(block: true): set block(spacing: 26pt)```.
-/// / lists (numbered, bulleted, term): These simply have their spacing set to 0~pt.
+/// / Lists (numbered, bulleted, term): These simply have their spacing set to 0~pt.
 ///   If you want to change their spacing, use a show rule like with block quotes.
-/// / figures with the `placement` argument (floating figures): These are handled automatically with a show rule.
+/// / Figures with the `placement` argument (floating figures): These are handled automatically with a show rule.
 ///   Note that you *do* need to wrap non-floating figures in ```typc lock()```.
 ///
 /// -> content